firefox-devtools/debugger/docs/pull-requests.md

 ### Spell Checking

-We use the fabulous [ReText] project to check spelling and grammar in our documentation.
+We use the fabulous [retext] project to check spelling and grammar in our documentation.

-If you are contributing changes to documentation (typically any Markdown or '.md' file), **any spelling errors detected by _ReText_ will show up as a failing test in _CircleCI_**, which you can run locally using `yarn lint`.
+If you are contributing changes to documentation (typically any Markdown or '.md' file), **any spelling errors detected by _retext_ will show up as a failing test in _CircleCI_**, which you can run locally using `yarn lint`.

 These errors will appear like so: